nathan-alden-sr/dom-view-js/README.md

 });
 ```

-The resultant view object is organized of jQuery objects in exactly the structure we specify.
+The view object is organized of jQuery objects in exactly the structure we specify.
 For example, to clear the value of the age text box, we can write ```view.form.age.val("");```.

 ```view.form.age``` is a jQuery object just as if we had declared it as ```$(".container").find("form").find(".age")```, only now, the *hierarchical relationships between our jQuery objects are preserved*, creating more readable, more maintainable code.